Global Estimates for non-linear stochastic PDEs

 Project Goals

 In this project, I will describe the global behaviour of solutions of some of the most prominent examples, both in time and over infinite domains.
-This will be accomplished by combining PDE techniques for the non-linear equations without noise and the improved understanding of the subtle small-scale stochastic cancellations.
+This will be achieved by combining PDE techniques for the non-linear equations without noise and the improved understanding of the subtle small-scale stochastic cancellations.

 Previous Work